HannaHojaiji/EE-209AS/index.md

 * [References](#references)

 ### Introduction
-The seamlessing pairings of off-the-shelf wearable sensors may lead to inaccurate sensor data collection and loss of devices due to the lack of user attentions.
+The seamlessing pairings of off-the-shelf Internet-of-Things (IoT) wearable sensors eanble user to read sensor data from multiple devices at once without too much difficulty.
+However, the lack of user attentions may lead to inaccurate sensor data collection and loss of devices by adversaries.
+To address this security vulnerabiility in body sensor network while maintaining the conveiences of Internet-of-Things wearable sensors, a same-body authentication and verification system is required.
-<br></br>

 <a href="#table">Back to Table of Contents</a>

 ### Objectives
-Our authentication system aims to secure and associate sensor readings of a user’s body sensor network to that particular user.In addition, the system provides actionable feedback and on-board abnormality detection when verifying the integrity of a body sensor network.
-It notifies the user about the lost/stolen node in the body sensor network before that node loses its bluetooth connection.
+The goal of this project is to present a same-body authentication system that aims to secure and associate sensor readings of a user’s body sensor network to that particular user.
+In addition, this system provides actionable feedback and on-board abnormality detection when verifying the integrity of a body sensor network.
+It notifies the user about the lost/stolen node in the body sensor network before that node loses its bluetooth connection due to being out-of-range.
+With this condition met, a user will have greater chance to halt inaccurate sensor readings from the body sensor network and/or to recover his or her lost/stolen wearables before the adversary is gone.

 <a href="#table">Back to Table of Contents</a>

+### Prior Work
+There has been research in the domain of context sensing and ensuring that the devices are on the same person.
+WiFi-enabled authentication is an area of the research work in this domain.
+For example, Wang, Li, and Han’s publication presents BodyPIN, a light-weight and robust technique that performs user authentication through quantifying human body effects on bypassing Wi-Fi signals from commodity Wi-Fi devices [5].
+They devised a mechanism where a computer receives a biometric input.
+It receives this input once in a period of 30 seconds, where the input reception lasts for 4 seconds.
+These inputs are then added to a cluster and then a  bayes' range is formed.
+Every incoming input is compared with the cluster to see if there's a mismatch or not.
+In case of a mismatch the computer denies access.

+On the other hand, Shi, Liu and Chen’s work discusses about extracting Channel State Information (CSI) measurements of IoT devices' WI-FI signals to identify human physiological and behavioral characteristics and applying a deep learning algorithm on these characterisitcs to identify individual users [6].
+They extract the features from the WiFi signals of IoT devices like smart refrigerator to gain an insight about the user movements and then send it through a deep learning classifier.

+Given this enlightment of leveraging human body effects on data and signals and the fact of several sensor types existed among smartphones and wearables, we decide to apply feature/signature extraction and analysis on the avaialble sensor types across the three devices (smartphone, Moto 360 watch, and eSense earable).
+Among all these devices, inertial measurement unit (IMU) sensors are mostly available.
+In particular, accelerometer and gyroscope sensors can provide steady readings that enable feature/signature extraction for this project.
+Cornelius and Kotz’s[7] research, for example is one such that talks about the reliability and economical cost of accelerometer.
+Their work is primarily for application in medical fields and to counter the problem of one family member picking up the equipment of the other.

 ### Deliverables
 - An Android app, named SameBodyAuth, that authenticate and periodically verifies whether a three-device sensor network (smartphone, Motorola moto 360 watch, and Nokia eSense earable) is on the same body.